-Every year the new trends in technologies appear, replacing each other and this process seems to be unstoppable.
+Every year the new trends in technologies appear, replacing each other, and this process seems to be unstoppable.
 Since Android has been introduced several years ago, it made a revolution in mobile operating systems.
-Many things have changed since that times but one remains the same – Google does its best to blow users minds.
+Many things have changed since that time, but one remains the same – Google does its best to blow users’ minds.

-This year is not an exception, so let’s discuss the latest Android development trends to understand what features to add into your Android app to make it stand out from the crowd.
+This year is not an exception, so let’s discuss the latest Android development trends to understand what features to add to your Android app to make it stand out from the crowd.